haanoon/lock-seat/README.md

-just to lock a seat without booking it
+just to lock a seat for future bookin